anishajain0905/Hangman/README.md

 **Tech used:**
 - Python (fully self-coded)
 - Tkinter (adapted from open-source & other resources to match my design vision)

+Download the code and run it locally to play!🎮📩

+🖇️step-by-step mini guide:

+1. Download the hangman.py file.

+2. Make sure Python 3 is installed.

+3. Open a terminal/command prompt and run
+    >>> python hangman.py